 With its towering mountain peaks, deep clear lakes and tumbling waterfalls, hiking trails and ski slopes, Bohinj is one of Slovenia’s top destinations for adventure travel.
-Set in the breathtaking Julian Alps and partially within Triglav National Park, the valley of Bohinj is flanked by the Lower Bohinj Mountains and the Triglav Mountain Range, which includes Mount Triglav, Slovenia’s tallest mountain.
+Set in the breathtaking Julian Alps and partially within Triglav National Park, the valley of Bohinj is flanked by the Lower Bohinj Mountains and the Triglav Mountain Range, which includes Mount Triglav, Slovenia’s tallest mountain and one of Slovenia’s top hiking destinations.

 The valley is technically divided into two separate valleys—the Upper and Lower Bohinj Valleys—and encompasses no fewer than 24 villages.
 It’s unquestionably one of the prettiest places in the Julian Alps.
 This is a place of mountain pastures, alpine meadows, dense forests, shimmering lakes and imposing mountains.
 Especially in a misty morning it’s an almost magical place.